Bring your own devices to work and cyber security – what your business needs to know

 There is no doubt that BYOD has transformed the world of work, in many cases for the better, but with this change also comes new risks.
 Engaging with these measures – and following the latest advice – is critical.
 Not only do you have to be robust in your business processes but in how your team manage their own cyber security.
 It’s an investment worth making – for minimal time and effort now, you could save your business data – and bottom line – later.

-For information on how to build on your business’s cyber aware behaviours, head to Cyber Essentials for further advice.
+For information on how to build on your business’s cyber aware behaviours, head to Cyber Essentials (external link) for further advice.

 Hiscox have also collated a wealth of resources for small business owners and employees to encourage higher levels of understanding and proactive defence.
-You can find these in our cyber security blog hub and also in our cyber insurance FAQs.
+You can find these in our cyber security topic page and also in our cyber insurance FAQs.